lgueye/trading-platform/README.md

 - account: consolidates all portfolios valuations by processing order events and position events
 - instrument: stores price events
 - booking: process booking (store in a book)
-- traffic-generator: randomly matches trades
+- traffic-generator: trades matching and prices volatility

 The platform components
 ----